Out Of The Dark

 Mathos, lying in the crack and being soaked by falling water from above, twists his upper body to shout back into the cave.
 His eyes are shut against the splashing water.
 “Is everyone okay?” he calls, wiping desperately at his eyes.
-“I can’t hear anything except this damn water!”
+“I can’t hear anything except this water!”
 He struggles to slide back into the cave, looking like a fish on land.
 “Anyone?
 Hamfrd, are you there?
 Oh, Gods, are you all dead?
 Somebody answer me!”

 * * *

-They make camp on the side of the mountain, some distance below the spot from which they escaped, where water from farther up the slope flows close by.
+They make camp on the side of the mountain, a short distance below the spot from which they escaped, where water from farther up the slope flows close by.
 It’s the same stream that runs over the lip of the crack, splashes inside the cave, and which led them outside to safety.

-A campfire burns, shrubs and grass gathered by Hamfrd and set ablaze by the mage’s hand.
+A campfire burns, shrubs and grass gathered by Hamfrd and set ablaze by the mage’s trembling hand.
 They gather around it now, all of them wet.
 Mathos and Elaine, the most sodden, sit almost close enough to be singed.

 The grey overcast sky has given way to a starless night.
 The moon is hidden, but its white glow is discernible behind the cloud cover.

 It’s quiet and cold on the mountainside.
 Only the crackle of the flames, and the occasional gust of wind.